 You know my family loves to travel, but did you know that we're kind of geeky about movies too?
 We have movie night every Friday and the drive-in is a summer tradition.
 Date night usually means dinner and a movie.
 We're fans of the classics as well as the newest blockbusters.

 The best way to book a tour is online at www.wbstudiotour.com.
-Tours run frequently through the day and there is lots of availability.
+Tours run frequently throughout the day and there is lots of availability.
 However, Warner Bros.
-Studio tours can be popular, so be sure to book in advance to ensure that your preferred date and time does not sell out.
+Studio tours can be popular, so be sure to book in advance to ensure that your preferred date and time do not sell out.

 Are you wondering what to expect on a Warner Bros.
 Studio Tour?
 Here's the scoop.